Cindy Cameron knows what divorce does to children and families.

 Cindy graduated from South Texas College of Law with a Juris Doctorate of Law.
 She attended college at Sam Houston State University where she received a Bachelor of Business Administration, graduating Magna Cum Laude.
 A skilled family law attorney and mediator, she completed the 40 hour mediation training program at the A. A. White Dispute Resolution Institute in 1995, and regularly mediates family law and divorce cases as part of her practice.

 A native Houstonian, Cindy is a licensed attorney with the State Bar of Texas and a member of the Houston Bar Association, Family Law section.
 She has also been named a Texas Monthly Rising Star.
-Her family law practice is centrally located in the Upper Kirby District of Houston.
+Her family law practice is conveniently located off Memorial Drive, just west of downtown Houston.